Mohammed-Hani/fend/projects/weather-journal-app/README.md

 # Weather-Journal App Project

-## Overview
+## Introduction
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project is an asynchronous weather journal web app that uses OpenWeather Web API and a city zip code to dynamically update the UI with the temperature degree corresponding to the entered zip code, date and user input data.

-## Instructions
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.

-## Extras
+## Features
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+- Responsive web design
+- Use local Node.JS server with Express framework
+- Consume the OpenWeather Web API weather data
+- Design a local API endpoint with get and post routes
+- Dynamic UI update based on the user input and returned data from the OpenWeather Web API